therealmarv/therealmarv.github.io/source/_posts/2014-08-26-how-to-fully-uninstall-the-offical-docker-os-x-installation.markdown

 No offense against [Docker](https://www.docker.com).
 I like the concept and the software!

-*- This guide is based on V1.3.0 of the installer -*
+*- This guide works for docker toolbox and old boot2docker, some boot2docker steps uninstall steps are not needed but it will not hurt for docker toolbox uninstallation -*

-But I absolutely do **not** like the official Docker OS X installer ([install manual](https://docs.docker.com/installation/mac/)) which you can download [here](https://github.com/boot2docker/osx-installer/releases).
+But I absolutely do **not** like the official Docker OS X installer ([install manual](https://docs.docker.com/installation/mac/)).

 The reason for this are:

-* It installs Virtualbox and has downgraded my existing Virtualbox Host software!
+* ~~It installs Virtualbox and has downgraded my existing Virtualbox Host software (seems this is fixed for Docker toolbox now).~~
 * It installs an app and several binaries.
 * Everything packaged up into a `.pkg` and no uninstall app or instructions anywhere!
 <!-- more -->